-[Note: This is the second boat builder profile for our ongoing series that shows not only how passionate, dedicated and talented our team is, but also how eager we all are to get back to doing what we love—building some of the best boats in the world!]
+[Note: This is the second boat builder profile for our ongoing series that shows how passionate, dedicated and talented our team is at building some of the best boats in the world!]

 BBW’s manufacturing engineer Margarita Esteban grew up surrounded by the sea on the Spanish island of Majorca, and she knew she wanted to work on yachts since she was 18 years old.